reactionalmusic/reactional-games-Glide-With-Biark/README.md

-# Reactional Games - Glide With Biark
+# Reactional Games - Glide With Biark!

 Glide With Biark is a special celebration of the 10th anniversary of Flappy Bird, showcasing the powerful capabilities of Reactional Deep Analysis by integrating music with procedural level generation and gameplay elements.